Does your generator outlet trip every time you connect it to your home's transfer switch?

 Electricity, following the path of least resistance, will always try to find a way to ground itself or a way to release its electrons.

-Since the earth makes a great path for electrons, that's where current will flow in the case of a lightning strike or a short-circuit.
-The danger comes into play when you are caught in-between that path and the electricity flows through you to get into the ground.
+Since the earth makes a great path for electrons, that's where current will flow like in the case of a short-circuit or a lightning strike.
+The danger comes into play when you are caught in-between that path.
+So the electricity flows through you instead of directly into the ground.

 A grounding wire (usually bare copper or green) is used to prevent shocks by routing rogue electrical currents away from a person, should a fault occur.
 A ground wire is attached to a metal grounding rod buried in the earth.

 Floating Neutral vs Bonded Neutral

 Neutral wires aka "grounded neutral" are a source of confusion because they too are grounded; the difference being that they serve as part of the circuit by routing current back to the source.

 With a bonded neutral generator, the neutral is connected to the frame of the generator.
 Safety code requires the neutrals to be averted away from the original source (your panel) and connect to the "first means of disconnect" when using the generator.
 This ensures that electricity will flow properly through the neutral conductors and is delivered to one bonded location — eliminating unpredictable stray voltages caused by connecting to the ground twice.